Hello, in this post we will go through a quick guide to Salary arrears in India.

 What are Salary Arrears in India?

-Arrears refers to payment for compensating the salaries left, which should have been given earlier.
-Employees are paid arrears when they get salary hike in one month but receive the amount in some other month. in this case, the company due to its employees and the due amount which is paid in a later date is termed as arrears.
+Arrear refers to payment for compensating the salaries left, which should have been given earlier.
+Employees are paid arrears when they get a salary hike in one month but receive the amount in another month.
+In this case, the company due to its employees and the due amount which is paid on a later date is termed as arrears.

 How are arrears used in practical scenarios?

 Arrears are given for various reasons.
 Below listed are some of the reasons:

 - Delay in taking a decision from the management on the increment issue may result in compensation at a later date.

 - For example: If the salary hike is declared in the month of June, but it is applicable from the month of Apr or from any previous month date.

 - The company had a financial crunch and decided to revise the salary from an earlier month at a later date.

 - Company may announce the incentive in terms of increment from an earlier date.